ergodicio/tsadar/docs/source/getting_started.rst

     experiment: folder1
     run: name of the run

-Run the code using a run command.
+Once you have adjusted the parameters and saved the changes made, you will want to implement the run command.
 There are **2** run "modes".

 **Fit mode** perfoms the fitting procedure producing plasma conditions from the data.